shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

-Code push, sometimes called “over the air updates”, is a way of updating application code in production so that all your users are always running the latest code – just like how your web application works.
+Code push, sometimes called “over the air updates”, is a way of updating application code in production so that all your users are always running the latest code – just like how a web application works.
 Code push for Flutter is one of the top 50 most upvoted issues across all of GitHub.
 Code push solutions have long been used by mobile developers to make app development more like web development.
 Existing solutions have typically relied on WebViews or Lua